sourcemeta/jsontoolkit/README.markdown

 `std::future<std::unordered_map<std::string, bool>> vocabularies(const JSON & | const Value &, const schema_resolver_t &)`

+`std::future<std::unordered_map<std::string, bool>> vocabularies(const JSON & | const Value &, const schema_resolver_t &, const std::string &default_metaschema)`

 List the vocabularies that a specific schema makes use of.
+If you set a default metaschema URI, this will be used if the given schema does not declare the `$schema` keyword.
 The resulting map values are set to `true` or `false` depending on whether the corresponding vocabulary is required or optional, respectively.
 For example:

 ```c++
 #include <jsontoolkit/json.h>